Appellate court rejects Owasso man's challenge of sex abuse conviction, sentence

-A state appellate court Thursday upheld the conviction and sentence for an Owasso man, who a jury found guilty of sexually abusing a minor.
+A state appellate court upheld the conviction and sentence on Thursday of an Owasso man a jury had found guilty of sexually abusing a minor.

-The Oklahoma Court of Criminal Appeals found no wrongdoing by the judge who handled Thomas Joseph Riddle’s case and reaffirmed its decision regarding the constitutionality of the statute for which he was convicted.
+The Oklahoma Court of Criminal Appeals found no wrongdoing by the judge who handled Thomas Joseph Riddle’s case and reaffirmed its decision regarding the constitutionality of the statute under which he was convicted.

-A Tulsa County District Court jury convicted Riddle, 40, in February 2020 of sexual abuse of a child under 12 years of age.
+A Tulsa County jury convicted Riddle, 40, in February 2020 of sexual abuse of a child under 12 years of age.

-Riddle was arrested after a then 9-year-old girl claimed to authorities in April 2019 that Riddle had sexually abused her multiple times in 2018 at an Owasso residence.
+Riddle was arrested after a then 9-year-old girl told authorities in April 2019 that Riddle had sexually abused her multiple times in 2018 at an Owasso residence.

-A jury found Riddle guilty in February 2020 and recommended a 25-year prison term.

-Riddle claimed he was denied a right to a fair trial in part when Priddy excluded certain cross-examination.
+Riddle claimed that he was denied the right to a fair trial in part when Priddy excluded certain cross-examination.

 People are also reading…